ramkumar2098/outlogger/README.md

 # Outlogger

-A lightweight Node.js library to intercept and log all outgoing `http`, `https`, and `fetch` requests—including those made by popular libraries like Axios, node-fetch, got, and request.
+Log outgoing network requests.

-Think of it as "morgan" for outgoing requests.
+A lightweight Node.js library to intercept and log all outgoing `http`, `https`, and `fetch` requests.
+Works with popular libraries like Axios, node-fetch, got, and request.

 > **Note:** This library monkey-patches core modules.
 Use with caution in production environments.